Can you spot an anxiety disorder?

 As a parent, it can be hard to watch your child struggle with anxiety.
 It can be even harder if you don’t know if your child is experiencing normal fears or struggling with something deeper.

-A recent survey from the Pew Research Center found that ninety-six percent of teens say anxiety and depression is a major problem among their peers.
+A survey from the Pew Research Center found that 96% of teens say anxiety and depression is a major problem among their peers.

 “Typical worries or fears do not significantly affect a child’s overall functioning,” says Dr. Munther Barakat, clinical psychologist at Aurora Psychiatric Hospital.
 “After beginning to engage in a feared task, a child should begin to develop a level of comfort.
 With an anxiety disorder, the anxiety gets worse.”